-This can be due to many factors, the most common being a breakdown of organic material that has settled in the pipes, or excess glue from the jet seals.
+This can be due to many factors, the most common being a breakdown of organic material that has settled in the pipes or bacteria buildup.

 - 1. Check your filters are clean and do not need replacing. - 2.
 Bucket out excess bits. - 3.
 Clean pump intakes at bottom of spa foot-well. - 4.
 Increase filter duration time (see manual for the spa control panel) and wash filters every few hours as they will be filtering out the bits. - 5.
-Shock dose spa with SPACHLOR.
+Perform pipe clean procedure.